0. Answer the residence question before everything else

 2. Confirm residence, insurance, and municipality questions

-Care and medical access can depend on residence status, resident registration, insurance enrollment, and the municipality where the person lives.
-Families should clarify whether the move is temporary, long-term, or permanent before assuming which public systems apply.
+Care and medical access follow resident registration, insurance enrollment, and the municipality where the person lives.
+Clarify whether the move is temporary, long-term, or permanent before assuming which public systems apply.

 3. Map care, medical, and housing together